Netcracker/KubeMarine/documentation/Maintenance.md

 ### Procedure Execution Steps

 This procedure includes the following steps:
-1. Verify and merge all the specified parameters into the inventory.
+1. Verify and merge all the specified parameters into the inventory
-2. Install and configure containerd and podman.
+2. Install and configure containerd and podman
-3. Install crictl.
+3. Install crictl
-4. Implement the following steps on each control-plane and worker node by node.
+4. Implement the following steps on each control-plane and worker node by node:
-    1. Drain the node.
+    1. Drain the node
-    2. Update configurations on the node for migration to containerd.
+    2. Update configurations on the node for migration to containerd
-    3. Move the pods on the node from the docker's containers to those of containerd.
+    3. Move the pods on the node from the docker's containers to those of containerd
-    4. Uncordon the node.
+    4. Uncordon the node

 **Warning**: Before starting the migration procedure, verify that you already have the actual cluster.yaml structure.
 The services.docker scheme is deprecated.